Out-of-order execution: Basic concept

+Background

-To appreciate OoO Execution it is useful to first describe in-order, to be able to make a comparison of the two.
-Instructions cannot be completed instantaneously: they take time (multiple cycles).
-Therefore, results will lag behind where they are needed.
-In-order still has to keep track of the dependencies.
+Out-of-order execution is more sophisticated relative to the baseline of in-order execution.
+In pipelined in-order execution processors, execution of instructions overlap in pipelined fashion with each requiring multiple clock cycles to complete.
+The consequence is that results from a previous instruction will lag behind where they may be needed in the next.
+In-order execution still has to keep track of these dependencies.
 Its approach is however quite unsophisticated: stall, every time.
-OoO uses much more sophisticated data tracking techniques, as seen below.
+Out-of-order uses much more sophisticated data tracking techniques, as described below.

 In-order processors

 In earlier processors, the processing of instructions is performed in an instruction cycle normally consisting of the following steps: